Security is what we do.

 Secure by design and default

 Security is the only default.
-DOQEX was designed 10 years ago to support our own need to move and collaborate upon highly sensitive penetration testing results.
+Since inception over 10 years ago DOQEX was designed to support our own needs to move and collaborate upon highly sensitive penetration testing results.
 We believe every vendor must rely upon your own products.

 Multiple layers of Encryption.
 Multiple layers of strong encryption are used within DOQEX to protect your data.
 Meticulous attention is paid to key and storage management.
 No data is ever written to disk unencrypted; all data and the decryption keys themselves go through multiple encryption processes before they ever reach disk.